Entonjo Elezaj

-Entonjo Elezaj (born 14 July 1996) is a professional footballer who plays as a goalkeeper for Sliema Wanderers.
+Entonjo Elezaj (born 14 July 1996) is a professional footballer who plays as a goalkeeper for Italian Serie D club Nissa.
 Born in Italy, he has represented Albania at youth level.

 Club career

 Early career

 Elezaj was born in Turin, Italy, to Albanian parents originally from Vlorë.
-He started his youth career at Torino F.C. academies and at age of 6 he was invited for a trial at Juventus F.C.
-Youth Sector in 2003 which he successfully passed and was transferred there.
+He started his youth career at Torino academies and at age of 6 he was invited for a trial at Juventus in 2003 which he successfully passed and was transferred there.
 On 1 July 2013, he did well at Primavera team and was included in the Juventus 2013–14 UEFA Youth League squad in which he served as a second choice behind Emil Audero.

-In January 2014, he was loaned out to S.S.
-Virtus Lanciano until the end of the 2014–15 season and played with Primavera side in total 11 matches.
+In January 2014, he was loaned out to Virtus Lanciano until the end of the 2014–15 season and played with Primavera side in total 11 matches.

 Pro Vercelli

-After return from loan, he was sold to F.C.
-Pro Vercelli for a fee of £375k.
+After return from loan, he was sold to Pro Vercelli for a fee of £375k.
 At Pro vercelli he became part of the first team, as he was trained with coach Cristiano Scazzola, but played as a first choice with primavera team in total 14 matches where he kept 3 clean-sheets.

 Elezaj participated with the first team in the 2015–16 Coppa Italia match against Alessandria on 9 August 2015, in which he was an unused substitute.